 Soon Cody arrived and we went down the hill to a local joint called The Bucket, where we met Rocket (Jesse).
 I guess she was on L.A.
 Ink last week (episode 9 Rock and Ink) with her twin sister getting tattoos.
 She’s also a rock guitarist, drives a challenger, and gave me props for driving the evil red charger.
 We had a pitcher of Negro Modelo and burgers.
 At Skipp’s urging, I had the mushroom burger and oh my god there can’t be any more mushrooms left in the state of California.
 Just amazing.

 So we talked for another hour or so, then had to head back.
 Our major concern was that we’d get stuck in traffic going to West L.A.
 Normally it isn’t an issues with enough time, but the Prez was coming to Glendale later this afternoon and we didn’t want to get caught in his wake.
-So, we all headed in our own directions.
+So, we all

 The signing is in three hours.
 Should be awesome.
 I feel fortunate to be signing at Book Soup.
 I can’t wait.